Gordon Bennett Cup (auto racing): 1904 Gordon Bennett Cup

-The Times reported the 1904 Gordon Bennett motor race took place in Germany on June 17 over 342 mi, consisting of four laps of a course in the neighbourhood of Homburg.
+The Times reported the 1904 Gordon Bennett motor race took place in Germany on 17 June over 342 mi, consisting of four laps of a course in the neighbourhood of Homburg.
 From Saalburg the course ran north to Usingen, where there was a control point (an inhabited or built up area where the cars had to travel slowly under the supervision of course officials) then through Graefenwiesbach to Weilburg, where there was a second control point, then past Allendorf and Obertiefenbach to Limburg.
 This section was reported to be the best part of the course for high speed and in practice some cars travelled at 150 km/h.
 At Limburgh there was another control, then the course ran through Kirberg to Neuhof, where there was a very bad turn, and then to Idstein where there was another control.
 It then ran through Glashuetten to Koenigstein (control), then via Friedrichshof and Oberursel (control) to Homburg (control) and back to Saalburg.

 Officiating were Baron von Molitor of the German Automobile Club, the official starter, and M. Tampier of the French Automobile Club who was timekeeper.
 The chronographs for timing the event were supplied by the Anglo-Swiss firm of Stauffer Son & Co.
 Officials from the other competing countries were also present.

 There were 18 starters including three British entrants.
 The first car started from Saalburg at 7 a.m.
 The winner was Théry of France, who accomplished the four laps in 5 h 50 min 3 s, an average speed of 58.62 mph.
 Jenatzy was second, driving a Mercedes.
-The only British competitor placed was Girling driving a Wolseley.
+The only British competitor placed was Sidney Girling driving a Wolseley.
 Australia's S. F. Edge, the 1902 winner who again drove a Napier, was reported to have held a good position during the first two laps, but was disqualified on lap three after receiving outside assistance due to tyre problems.

 1905 Gordon Bennett Cup

-In 1905, The Times reported on the last of the six Gordon-Bennett Cup Races, which took place in France on July 5 over a 137 km mountainous circuit in the Auvergne near to Clermont-Ferrand.
+In 1905, The Times reported on the last of the six Gordon-Bennett Cup Races, which took place in France on 5 July over a 137 km mountainous circuit in the Auvergne near to Clermont-Ferrand.
 After four circuits of the course, a total of 548 km, which he completed in 7hr 2min 42sec, an average speed of 77.78 km/h, the Frenchman Léon Théry on a 96 hp Richard-Brasier won for the second year in a row.
 Lancia on a FIAT for Italy was fastest over the first two laps, but broke down with radiator problems during his third lap.
 Théry eventually came in first ahead of Nazzaro, also on a FIAT, who finished in 7hr 19min 9sec.

 Chronographs for timing for the event were again supplied by Stauffer Son & Co.

 The race took place on the doorstep of the Clermont-Ferrand headquarters of Michelin, and cars fitted with Michelin tyres took the first four places.